Adolf Beck case: Trial

 On 3 March 1896 Beck was brought to trial at the Old Bailey.
 The Crown was represented by Horace Edmund Avory, assisted by Guy Stephenson, while the defence was headed by an experienced barrister, Charles Gill, who was assisted by Percival Clarke.
 The judge was Sir Forrest Fulton, who, as a prosecutor, had been responsible for sending John Smith to prison in 1877.

 The defence's strategy was to argue that this was a case of mistaken identity.
 If they could prove that Beck was in South America at the time when John Smith was committing his crimes and went to prison for them, they could undermine the allegation that Adolph Beck was John Smith.

 A handwriting expert named Thomas Gurrin compared the lists of clothing Smith had given his victims in 1877 to those written in 1894 and 1895, as well as to samples of Beck's handwriting.
 Gill thought that he would have his chance to prove mistaken identity when he cross-examined Gurrin.
 If Gurrin testified in court, as he had said previously, that the writing from 1877 was identical to that from 1894 and 1895, Gill could bring witnesses to show that Beck had been in Buenos Aires in 1877.
 Avory, foreseeing this tactic, asked the witness only about the later lists.
 Gurrin said that these had been written by Beck with a "disguised hand".
 Gill then asked Justice Fulton's permission to question Gurrin about the lists from 1877, but he ruled, in line with procedure in the English courts, that any earlier convictions of the defendant could not be mentioned in court until after the jury had given its verdict.

-Avory did not want to call Elliss Spurrell to give evidence because his testimony would have opened discussion of the past conviction, thereby allowing Gill the opportunity to cast doubt on Beck's guilt.
-Without Spurrell's testimony Avory could still prosecute Beck for the misdemeanours, which did not require proof of prior conviction.
-He chose not to proceed with the felony charges, despite the fact the prosecution was based wholly on the unstated premise that Adolph Beck and John Smith were the same person.
+Avory did not want to call Elless Spurrell to give evidence because his testimony would have opened discussion of the past conviction, thereby allowing Gill the opportunity to cast doubt on Beck's guilt.
+Without Spurrell's testimony, Avory could still prosecute Beck for the misdemeanours, which did not require proof of prior conviction.
+He chose not to proceed with the felony charges, despite the fact that the prosecution case was based wholly on the unstated premise that Adolph Beck and John Smith were the same person.

 Avory brought Beck's alleged victims into court and one after another they pointed to Beck as the swindler.
 There were, however, occasional moments of doubt.
 One mentioned that the swindler talked differently from Beck, peppering his speech with "Yankee" slang.
 Ottilie Meissonier remembered that the swindler had a scar on the right side of his neck, but was otherwise convinced that Beck was the man.
 Another testified that his mustache was longer and was waxed.